-The evolution of the sportfishing yacht has changed significantly over the past few decades, not just from the materials used in the hull or the advancement in construction techniques, but from its true capabilities.
+The evolution of the sportfishing yacht has changed significantly over the past few decades, not just from the materials used in the hull, or the advancement in construction techniques, but from its true capabilities.
 Anglers move up from center-consoles to larger sportfishing yachts for several reasons, but the main one is that you can simply fish farther out and for longer periods of time.
 All sportfishing yachts were once entirely made of wood, and while some custom boat manufacturers still build wooden boats, the vast majority of sportfishing yachts sold today use a high-quality composite that is resin-infused for maximum durability and performance.
-Hulls are larger, lighter, and stronger which means today's sportfishing boat can go faster and fit more on it.
-Many of the Viking Yachts or Hatteras Yachts today feature 3 to 4 staterooms each with their own head along with oversized salons, enclosed bridges, flybridges, and more creature comforts to make your time on the water more enjoyable.
+Hulls are larger, lighter, and stronger which means today's sport fishing boat can go faster and fit more on it.
+Many of the Viking Yachts or Hatteras Yachts today feature 3 to 4 staterooms, each with their own head along with oversized salons, enclosed bridges, flybridges, and more creature comforts to make your time on the water more enjoyable.
 The most popular style of sport fishing boat today has to be the Convertible Sportfish due to its versatility of having the open bridge, along with the amenities of a motor yacht.

 PRE-OWNED Sport Fishing Boats